 Target Net increase of 3% in jobs created within the borough over a 5 year fixed period Progress towards Target Updated figures for 2011 for employment and working owners are available.
-The table below shows there has been an increase in the overall number of jobs in the Borough (1.4% between 2008 and 2011, or 400 jobs since 2010) which compares to a county-wide loss of -1.3%.
-This increase has come from employee jobs, as worryingly the number of working owners has declined by 500 jobs between 2010 and 2011and by 25% (or 300) jobs since 2008.
-Countywide there has been an even bigger decrease in the number of 'working owners', showing a 38% reduction between 2008 and 2011.
-In fact in 2010 working owners contributed almost 7%, compared to 3.9% in 2011.
 Trigger to Implement Contingencies 1.
 Less than 2% increase in jobs created measured in 2016 and 2021 Trigger Met N/A Contingencies Identify the problem and barriers/causes to development via discussions and/or assessment(s) (recession, land availability, rents etc) Dialogue with Rossendale BC Regeneration, Regenerate, LEP, etc over grant funding and incentive schemes Discussions with Rossendale BC Regeneration, Regenerate, LEP, Commercial Property Agents, Employees etc - about the suitability of land and premises (rents, location, size etc) Examine case for policy review